Cyber Intelligence

 Best fit: Security teams that need fast deployment and high-quality risk prioritization without a lengthy rollout.
 Strong fit for organizations with limited security headcount who need the tool to do the triage work.

-Lacework's core bet is behavioral analytics.
-Rather than snapshot scanning or static configuration analysis, Lacework builds a baseline of normal behavior for every workload in your environment and alerts when something deviates: a process spawning an unexpected child process, a container making outbound connections to a new external IP, a user account accessing resources at 3 AM from an unrecognized location.
+Lacework's core bet was behavioral analytics.
+After Fortinet acquired Lacework, the product direction is increasingly tied to FortiCNAPP and Fortinet's broader security platform.
+Rather than snapshot scanning or static configuration analysis alone, Lacework/FortiCNAPP builds a baseline of normal behavior for workloads and alerts when something deviates: a process spawning an unexpected child process, a container making outbound connections to a new external IP, or a user account accessing resources at 3 AM from an unrecognized location.

-- Strong Kubernetes security.
+• Strong Kubernetes security.
 Lacework has native K8s admission control and runtime security that some teams prefer to standalone tools like Falco.
+For a broader checklist of what runtime K8s protection should cover regardless of vendor, see our [Kubernetes security best practices guide](/blog/kubernetes-security-best-practices-2026).

 Best fit: Organizations with a mature security operations capability that want behavioral threat detection as a primary use case, particularly those running complex Kubernetes environments.